Dusty substructures induced by planets in ALMA disks: how dust growth and dynamics changes the picture: Introduction

 Recent work has shown that, while gap opening is a robust process for massive enough planets \citep[e.g.,][]{rafikov-2002,crida-etal-2006}, it is sensitive to the disk's thermo- and hydrodynamics.
 The importance of radiative cooling has been highlighted by several studies \citep{miranda-rafikov-2019,miranda-rafikov-2020a,miranda-rafikov-2020b,ziampras-etal-2020b,ziampras-etal-2023a,zhang-zhu-2020,zhang-etal-2024}, which have shown that for intermediate cooling timescales ($\tcool\sim\OmegaK^{-1}$) radiative cooling can suppress the formation of secondary gaps, instead leading to the formation of a single, deep gap.
 For massive enough disks that the disk self-gravity becomes important \citep[$Q\gtrsim2$, see][]{toomre-1964}, planet-driven spirals carry a higher angular momentum flux and gap opening is enhanced \citep{zhang-zhu-2020}.
 Furthermore, magnetic fields can enhance gap opening due to both the accumulation of magnetic pressure in the gap and the erosion of the gap edge by magnetic winds \citep[e.g.,][]{wafflard-fernandez-lesur-2023,aoyama-bai-2023}.
 In this work, we will focus on the effects of radiative cooling in the non-self-gravitating, magnetically-inactive limit.

-In the aforementioned studies on cooling effects, the role of dust has been often reduced to a carrier of opacity for small, sub-micron grains, assuming a constant dust-to-gas ratio, and a tracer of substructure for large, millimeter- to centimeter-sized grains \citep[e.g.,][]{weber-etal-2019,binkert-etal-2023}.
+In the aforementioned studies on cooling effects, the role of dust has been often reduced to a carrier of opacity for small, sub-micron grains, assuming a constant dust-to-gas ratio, and a tracer of substructure for large, millimeter- to centimeter-sized grains \citep[e.g.,][]{zhang-etal-2018,bae-etal-2019}.
 Nevertheless, dust growth models predict that dust particles can quickly grow to sizes of a few millimeters in the outer disk \citep{birnstiel-etal-2012,stammler-birnstiel-2022,birnstiel-2023,dominik-dullemond-2024}, depleting the fraction of small grains and reducing the overall dust opacity.
 In itself, this can have a significant impact on the gap opening process by enabling the gas to cool more efficiently.

-At the same time, however, the accumulation of large grains in a ring near the gap edge can lead to a significant local enhancement of the dust mass and therefore opacity, particularly for lower temperatures where small grains contribute less to the opacity \citep[$\kappa_\text{small}\propto T^{1.5\text{--}2}$, see e.g.,][]{semenov-etal-2003,birnstiel-etal-2018}.
-These effects can lead to a complex dynamical interplay between the dust and gas dynamics, which has not been explored in detail in the context of planet-driven gap opening.
+At the same time, however, the accumulation of large grains in a ring near the gap edge can lead to a significant local enhancement of the dust mass.
+This has implications on the total dust opacity \citep[see][]{binkert-etal-2021,binkert-etal-2023,szulagyi-etal-2022,krapp-etal-2024}, and especially so for lower temperatures where small grains contribute less to the opacity \citep[$\kappa_\text{small}\propto T^{1.5\text{--}2}$, see e.g.,][]{semenov-etal-2003,birnstiel-etal-2018}.
+The higher local dust-to-gas ratio in large grains can also drive significant momentum exchange between gas and dust \citep[e.g.,][]{weber-etal-2018,weber-etal-2019,hammer-lin-2023}.
+The combination of these effects can lead to a complex dynamical interplay between the dust and gas dynamics, which could be important in the context of planet-driven gap opening.

 In this work, we aim to investigate the role of dust dynamics in the process of planet-driven gap opening in protoplanetary disks.
 With numerical simulations of planet--disk interaction using radiation hydrodynamics, we will explore the effects of dust growth and gas--dust interaction on the gap-opening process, with a focus on the outer, well-resolved regions of the disk ($\sim$$50\text{--}100$\,au).